FusionAuth/fusionauth-site/DocsDevREADME.md

 -- `topic-<topic>` for general topics.
 -- `topic-community-story` for any community stories you do.
 -- `feature-<topic>` for specific features.
 These will show up on the feature page.
+- You can use the `get-images-from-markdown.rb` script to extract images from markdown and store them in a directory.

 For documentation posts:
 - Headers should be title-case.  (see https://titlecase.com/ to check if you would like.
 No caps on articles 👍)